 In previous seasons his performance highlights include a guest artist residency to launch Visalia Opera Company: giving a master class to young artists and performing Count Almaviva in Le Nozze di Figaro, Escamillo in Carmen with Diablo Symphony and San Francisco Lyric Opera, Silvio in Pagliacci with Sacramento Opera, Aeneas in Dido and Aeneas with West Bay Opera, Enrico in Lucia di Lammermoor with North Bay Opera, and Germont in La traviata with Center Stage Opera and West Bay Opera.
 A regular on the concert and recital stage, celebrated for his “depth and passion” (Piedmont Post), Gordin’s recent engagements include performances with San Francisco Symphony, Oakland Symphony, Sacramento Philharmonic, YOSA Philharmonic, Bay Area Rainbow Symphony, Olympic Music Festival, Bakersfield Symphony, and many others.
 Some of his notable concert repertoire includes Mahler’s Kindertotenlieder and Songs of a Wayfarer, Mozart’s Coronation Mass and Requiem, Bach’s Cantata #82: Ich habe genug, and Handel’s Messiah.
 However, Orff’s Carmina Burana has become a signature piece for Gordin, who has performed the work numerous times to great praise.
 Maestro Michael Morgan of the Oakland Symphony wrote that Gordin is “the ideal baritone for Carmina Burana… the best singing of the high, sensual music that I have ever heard.
 This is as good a rendering of those solos as one is ever likely to encounter.”

 Gordin’s celebrated vocal technique has won him numerous awards, including the Ibla Grand Prize Baroque Music Competition, Bellini International Voice Competition, Pacific Musical Society Competition, and the East Bay Opera League Competition, among others.
 He was a finalist for the Metropolitan Opera National Council, Pacific Region.
 During his early childhood, he was inspired by his Great-Grandfather, an organist, and began training as a pianist at a young age.
 His commitment to education makes him an effective, results-driven voice trainer.
-He serves as Artistic Director of Festival Opera, is on the voice faculties of Sonoma State University and Santa Clara University, operates a private vocal studio in the San Francisco Bay Area, serves as a judge for regional and national voice competitions, and frequently gives master classes at some of the country’s most renowned opera companies and schools.
+He serves as General Director of Festival Opera, was on the voice faculty of Santa Clara University and Sonoma State University, operates a private vocal studio in the San Francisco Bay Area, serves as a judge for regional and national voice competitions, and frequently gives master classes at some of the country’s most renowned opera companies and schools.
 Gordin is also widely recognized as a frequent presence on Barihunks, a site dedicated to physically fit and vocally-gifted operatic baritones from around the globe.

 Festival Opera’s mission is to educate, enlighten and entertain; to preserve and advance the operatic art form, to make opera accessible to a diverse population, and to assist young artists, directors, designers and technicians in their pursuit of careers in the operatic field.